mirolongo/library-management-1/README.txt

 Library system with loan of Books and Movies developed in JAVA via IDE Eclipse with writing in file in byte-code format

 The system is run via console and does not have any integrated graphics application, so it does not need installation for its execution.
-The system can be run via the console directly (CMD) or via an IDE.
+The system can be run via an IDE.

 SETTINGS